""

 Additional years of guaranteed funding will come from employment as teaching assistants or project assistants or additional fellowships.

-competing for additional support
+Competing for additional support

 All students in good standing can apply for writing prizes, conference travel awards, and supplements to external awards.
 Once graduate students have passed their preliminary examination and advanced to candidacy, they may apply for various departmental fellowships and research travel funding.